aragon/osx/packages/contracts/docs/osx/02-how-to-guides/02-plugin-development/04-upgradeable-plugin/03-setup.md

 npx hardhat run scripts/deploy.ts
 ```

+### 4. Publishing the Plugin to the Aragon OSx Protocol

 Once done, our plugin is ready to be published on the Aragon plugin registry.
-With the address of the `SimpleAdminSetup` contract deployed, we're ready for creating our `PluginRepo`, the plugin's repository where all plugin versions will live.
+With the address of the `SimpleAdminSetup` contract deployed, we're almost ready for creating our `PluginRepo`, the plugin's repository where all plugin versions will live.
 Check out our how to guides on [publishing your plugin here](../07-publication/index.md).